 ¿Te gustan los zapatos blancos? – No me gustan.

 Do you like the white shoes? – No, I don’t like them.

 Light and dark colors in Spanish

 You can talk about light and dark colors in Spanish by adding the words CLARO (light) and OSCURO (dark) after a color, e.g. “Verde claro” (light green) and “Azul oscuro” (dark blue).
 Interestingly, most people will not pay too much attention to the specific names of certain colors.
 This means that instead of using words like MAGENTA, FUCSIA, CEREZA, ROSA SALMÓN or any other, we would say only ROSA as all of them are variation of the color ROSA.
-Actually, we use the words claro (light) and “oscuro”(dark) to differentiate colors in Spanish and sometimes the phrase “Ese color que parace…” (That color that looks like…).
+Actually, we do tend to use the words claro (light) and “oscuro”(dark) to differentiate colors in Spanish and sometimes the phrase “Ese color que parece…” (That color that looks like…).

 Before you leave, make sure to practice with this short quiz about the questions and phrases used to talk about colors in Spanish.
 Also, practice listening with a lesson including colors in real conversations. ¡Hasta pronto!